-It's a huge lost opportunity for organizations, because by hiring neurodiverse talent, they can foster diversity of thought, drive higher productivity and retention, [and have the] possibility of better innovation in products and services.
+It's a huge lost opportunity for organisations, because by hiring neurodiverse talent, they can foster diversity of thought, drive higher productivity and retention, [and have the] possibility of better innovation in products and services.
 So bottom line, the benefits of hiring and embracing neurodiverse professionals can be manifold and far-reaching.

-Steve Hatfield: I think it's important to recognize that the things that hamper a neurodiverse individual in the corporate environment are fading away in some respects, [such as] the need to be in an office, the social anxiety, the social interaction dimension—as opposed to being in your home environment working in in a deep-thinking sort of way on a technical problem that's rather sticky; but you have sort of the mental passion to keep at it.
+Steve Hatfield: I think it's important to recognise that the things that hamper a neurodiverse individual in the corporate environment are fading away in some respects, [such as] the need to be in an office, the social anxiety, the social interaction dimension—as opposed to being in your home environment working in in a deep-thinking sort of way on a technical problem that's rather sticky; but you have sort of the mental passion to keep at it.
 As we think more and more around how teams need to operate in this new remote and hybrid world, what's logically happening is that people are thinking more and more about, well, when do we need to be together and when do we need to be apart?
 How do we use the tools right?
-What sort of team standups do we have, and how do we break down the work in a way where it is more understood at team level—for the different dynamics of what needs to happen in terms of that outcome when we're together and apart, and so forth.
+What sort of team standups do we have and how do we break down the work in a way where it is more understood at team level—for the different dynamics of what needs to happen in terms of that outcome when we're together and apart, and so forth.
 As that unfolds, it's not too far to take a step that says, well, what portions of this work are better suited to different personality types?
 We already think about that.
-We think of the skills that you bring to the table on a team, and we think, well, this is the storytelling skill and Brenna's really good at that; this is the math part of the problem that we have to solve, and Monika's really good at that.
+We think of the skills that you bring to the table on a team and we think, well, this is the storytelling skill and Brenna's really good at that; this is the math part of the problem that we have to solve and Monika's really good at that.
 It's not too far to begin taking that further in terms of what neurodiverse folks bring to the table as well.

 Brenna Sniderman: Steve makes a really, really great point about thinking about the skills people bring to the table, [and] that's something that we already do.
 It should not be any different for neurodiverse individuals.
-I think that speaks to the culture of a team and an organization where it's not just being tolerant or even accepting of people's differences, but really embracing the differences and saying, this is an area where this person has specific talent, [and] that we want to make sure that there's a real opportunity here to take advantage of this person's talent here to make a better product, a better service, a better team, a better outcome—as opposed to just saying, well, this person is slightly different, we'll accept that, but sort of push it to the side.
+I think that speaks to the culture of a team and an organisation where it's not just being tolerant or even accepting of people's differences, but really embracing the differences and saying, this is an area where this person has specific talent, [and] that we want to make sure that there's a real opportunity here to take advantage of this person's talent here to make a better product, a better service, a better team, a better outcome—as opposed to just saying, well, this person is slightly different, we'll accept that, but sort of push it to the side.

 Tanya Ott: We're talking about people working in the workplace, but there's that pipeline issue as well because, for many positions, that requires a college degree—sometimes [even] an advanced degree.
 I'm a university professor as well as a podcast host, so I'm very conscious of that with my students who have neurodiversity.
 I'm really curious, Amy, in terms of what you've seen in your work at Drexel about the ways to help support students who are walking that path.

 Amy Edwards: Our model at Drexel is [one of] fading support.
-In the beginning, it's a little bit more intensive, and the hope is that by the time they get to senior year, they're just coming back to say hello, and [that] they're ready to go out [in]to the workforce.
+In the beginning, it's a little bit more intensive and the hope is that by the time they get to senior year, they're just coming back to say hello and [that] they're ready to go out [in]to the workforce.
 But again, every student is different.
 We typically offer help around executive functioning in the beginning.
 We sit down, we go over every syllabus.
 We go over every blackboard shell.
 We look at everything that's due for the entire term.
-We put it all in one organization, whatever works well for them, and then, we slowly go through that.
+We put it all in one organisation, whatever works well for them and then, we slowly go through that.
 We also work on social skills—We have peer mentors.
 There's a lot of different pieces to it, but again, the hope is that it's a fading support.

-Tanya Ott: I imagine that, quite honestly, the program in which I teach is probably somewhat challenging because it's very production-oriented and deadlines get moved around all the time, and that can be a real challenge for some students.
+Tanya Ott: I imagine that, quite honestly, the program in which I teach is probably somewhat challenging because it's very production-oriented and deadlines get moved around all the time and that can be a real challenge for some students.